 Step 1: Pick Your Location

-Together with making sure the swing itself may fit in your chosen place, you need to be sure that there's sufficient room around it.
-"Pick a place which allows for at least three feet of space behind the swing, and at least 14 inches on either side to stop hitting a wall or rail," Chenkin advises.
+Together with ensuring the swing itself can fit in your preferred spot, you need to be sure there's sufficient room about it.
+"Pick a spot that allows for at least three feet of space behind the swing, and at least 14 inches on either side to prevent hitting a wall or rail," Chenkin advises.

 Step 2: Find the Ceiling Joist

 It may be the second step, but it is definitely the most significant.
-You want to find a solid ceiling joist to mount the swing to, and in the event that you can't find a solid ceiling joist in your chosen place, it is back to square one--with the ideal amount of space doesn't mean anything if it can't be safely installed .
+You want to locate a solid ceiling joist to mount the swing to, and in the event that you can not locate a solid ceiling joist in your favorite place, it is back to square one--having the right amount of space doesn't mean anything if it can not be safely installed there.

-"If you don't find a solid joist, installers risk attaching the swing bracket to a ceiling that cannot support it, or worse--it will pull the ceiling back on the man or woman sitting in the fold," Chenkin states.
-"If the only place you've got to get a swing can't support the load, then you need to take into account an alternate location or using a mounting plate."
+"If you do not find a solid joist, installers risk attaching the swing bracket to a ceiling which can't support this, or worse--it can pull the ceiling down on the man or woman sitting in the fold," Chenkin says.
+"When the only spot you have to get a swing can not support the load, then you have to take into account an alternate location or having a mounting plate"

-And you need to be careful, because not all ceilings may maintain the weight of a swing.
-Even when they seem strong,"a few ceilings are purely cosmetic," he explains.
-"Most suspended ceilings are not meant to hold any real weight."
+And you have to be cautious, because not all ceilings can hold the weight of a swing.
+When they look solid,"some ceilings are strictly decorative," he clarifies.
+"Most suspended ceilings aren't designed to hold any real weight"

-Chenkin also adds that you may need to mount a board across the joists to"guarantee adequate support for the swing," which would require opening up the ceiling and adding extra support.
+Chenkin also adds that you may have to mount a plank across the joists to"ensure adequate support for your swing," which would require opening up the ceiling and incorporating extra support.

-Once you've obtained your place --and a ceiling joist with proper support--it is time to install the bracket.
-Thus, let's talk about weight loss requirements:"A single individual swing should have a bracket of 600 pounds capacity or more," Chenkin states, noting a double fold necessitates two mounts.
+Once you've got your location--along with also a ceiling joist with appropriate support--it is time to install the bracket.
+So, let us discuss weight loss demands:"A single individual swing should have a bracket of 600 pounds capacity or longer," Chenkin says, noting that a double fold necessitates two mounts.

 Measure 4: Hang the Swing|}

-"After the bracket is set up, attach the fold and double-check the fold cable or ropes to ensure it is strong," Chenkin states.
-When you hang the swing, you'll need to make sure it's in the proper elevation --normally which should be somewhere between 18 and 24 inches in the ground.
+"Once the bracket is installed, attach the fold and double-check the fold cable or ropes to ensure it is solid," Chenkin says.
+When you hang on the swing, then you ought to make sure it's in the proper elevation --normally which should be somewhere between 18 and 24 inches from the ground.